 Understanding the different muscles used

-There are 3 main muscles of the pelvic floor which are targeted by kegels and reverse kegels.
+There are 3 main muscles of the pelvic floor which are targeted by kegels.
 They all have different roles, but are also connected in a sort of pelvic floor hammock of muscles.
 So trying to exercise one muscle specifically will also work the others to a certain extent.

 You can see the locations in the following diagram, with explanations of each one below.